 Criteria for diagnosis include the presence of symptoms and signs with ileus, air-fluid levels, or distended bowel on plain radiograph of the abdomen.
-Patients with obstructive bowel disease due to cancer or benign strictures might have anemia on their complete blood count.
-Electrolyte imbalance should be excluded as disorders of potassium and sodium homeostasis can be associated with intestinal motility disorders, namely constipation.
-Patients with steatorrhea might have pancreatic exocrine dysfunction and should have their stool examined for fat content in addition to excluding bacterial overgrowth.
-Tumor markers should be checked such as CA-125 and carcinoembryonic antigen when cancer is a possibility.
+Patients with obstructive bowel disease due to cancer or benign strictures may also have anemia on complete blood count.
+Electrolyte imbalance should be excluded, as disorders of potassium and sodium homeostasis can be associated with intestinal motility disorders, namely constipation.
+Patients with steatorrhea may have pancreatic exocrine dysfunction and therefore should have their stool examined for fat content, in addition to excluding bacterial overgrowth.
+Tumor markers such as CA-125 and carcinoembryonic antigen should also be checked when cancer is a possibility.

 Abdominal X-rays are indicated to exclude bowel obstruction.
-Air-fluid levels can be seen on organic causes of intestinal obstruction but abdominal X-rays are usually normal in irritable bowel syndrome.
+Air-fluid levels can be seen on organic causes of intestinal obstruction, although abdominal X-rays are usually normal in irritable bowel syndrome.
 In terms of its cost, computed tomography scan has no diagnostic value.

 Endoscopy is also beneficial in patients with constipation or diarrhea, especially when they have occult blood on stool examination.
-Colonoscopy helps confirms organic causes of constipation such as strictures, tumors and intestinal paralysis.
-Biopsy can be taken from suspected lesions to exclude malignancy.
+Colonoscopy helps confirm organic causes of constipation such as strictures, tumors, and intestinal paralysis.
+A biopsy can be taken from suspected lesions to exclude malignancy.

-Cholinergic agonists are indicated in cases of constipation without an apparent obstructive lesion.
-Neostigmine inhibits enzymatic destruction of acetylcholine while bethanechol stimulates muscarinic receptors directly.
+Cholinergic agonists are indicated in cases of constipation that have no apparent obstructive lesion.
+Neostigmine inhibits enzymatic destruction of acetylcholine, while bethanechol directly stimulates muscarinic receptors.

-Patients with severe constipation or with constipation dominant irritable bowel syndrome might benefit from promotility or prokinetic drugs.
-Tegaserod can be used in the treatment of constipation dominant irritable bowel syndrome with good results.
-Tegaseroid is a serotonin receptor agonist that works on serotonin receptor 4 but not the 5-HT3 receptors.
+Patients with severe constipation or constipation-dominant irritable bowel syndrome may benefit from promotility or prokinetic drugs.
+Tegaserod can be used in the treatment of constipation-dominant irritable bowel syndrome, with good results.
+Tegaserod is a serotonin receptor agonist that works on serotonin receptor 4 but not on 5-HT3 receptors.

-Metoclopramide can help patients with vomiting as it improves the synchrony between the stomach and duodenum.
+Metoclopramide, which increases GI motility, can help patients with vomiting, as it improves the synchrony between the stomach and duodenum.

 Patients with mainly diarrheal symptoms should be evaluated for a possible infectious etiology before attempting to start antidiarrheal therapy.
 Loperamide inhibits intestinal motility and is used in patients with intractable diarrhea.
-Patients might also benefit from a diphenoxylate and atropine combination which acts through a narcotic analgesic and anticholinergic mechanism.
+Patients may also benefit from a diphenoxylate and atropine combination, which acts through a narcotic analgesic and anticholinergic mechanism.

-Finally, it is always important to remember that one of the most common causes of acute diarrhea is infectious.
-Ova and cyst examination of the stool, stool white blood cells and leukocytosis should be excluded as they are all signs of possible infection.
-When an organism is identified, antibiotics should be prescribed specifically for the causative organism.
+Finally, infections are one of the most common causes of acute diarrhea.
+Ova and cyst examination of the stool, stool white blood cells, and leukocytosis should be excluded, as they are all signs of possible infection.
+When an organism is identified, antibiotics should be prescribed to target the causative organism.

-In few cases, the antibiotic erythromycin, might be used as a prokinetic agent rather than for its antimicrobial effects.
-Erythromycin improves stomach motility in patients with gastroparesis, i.e. diabetics for example.
-Erythromycin works as a prokinetic agent because it can mimic the action of motilin which is responsible for peristalsis movements in the intestine and stomach.
-IV and oral administration of erythromycin improves stomach emptying times for liquids and solids in patients with gastroparesis.
+In some patients, erythromycin can be used as a prokinetic agent rather than for its antimicrobial effects.
+This antibiotic improves stomach motility in patients with gastroparesis (eg, in patients with diabetes).
+Erythromycin works as a prokinetic agent because it can mimic the action of motilin, which is responsible for peristalsis movements in the intestine and stomach.
+IV and oral administration of erythromycin can improve stomach emptying times for liquids and solids in patients with gastroparesis.